Skip to main content

 Course Planning

 NOTE: Some course numbers may be taken more than once for credit, as they are topics courses with unique content each offering.
-Please check with the PhD Coordinator if you have any questions about a particular course number.
-Please keep in mind that there will always be a maximum number of times students may take a specific course for credit, and this total does include any instance(s) where the student took the course previous to the PhD Program (through UCSD Extension or in an undergraduate or Masters program at UCSD, for example).
+Please check with the Graduate Coordinator if you have any questions about a particular course number.
+Please keep in mind that there will always be a maximum number of times students may take a specific course for credit, and this total includes any instance(s) where the student took the course prior to starting the PhD Program (through UCSD Extension or in an undergraduate or Master’s program at UCSD, for example).

 Historical Breadth Requirement